atheme/atheme/README.md

 ## Choice of compiler and its features

 If you wish to compile Atheme with the LLVM project's C compiler (`clang`), you may also wish to use LLVM's linker (`lld`).

-If you wish to use compiler sanitizers (by passing the `./configure` options `--disable-linker-defs --enable-compiler-sanitizers`), and you want to build with Clang, you MUST also use LLD, as most of the sanitizers in Clang require LTO to function properly, and Clang in LTO mode emits LLVM bitcode, not machine code.
-The linker is ultimately responsible for performing most of the LTO heavy lifting, and translating the result into machine code.

-You can accomplish this as follows (with or without sanitizers):
+You can accomplish this as
+follows:

     $ ./configure CC="clang" LDFLAGS="-fuse-ld=lld"

+If you want to use compiler sanitizers, and you want to build with Clang, you MUST also use LLD, as most of the sanitizers in Clang require LTO to function properly, and Clang in LTO mode emits LLVM bitcode, not machine code.
+The linker is ultimately responsible for performing most of the LTO heavy lifting, and translating the result into machine code, and most other linkers do not know how to do this.

+To use compiler sanitizers with GCC (supported):

+    $ ./configure --disable-heap-allocator --disable-linker-defs \
+        --enable-compiler-sanitizers CC="gcc"

+To use compiler sanitizers with Clang (recommended):

-    $ ./configure --disable-linker-defs --enable-compiler-sanitizers \
+    $ ./configure --disable-heap-allocator --disable-linker-defs \
-        CC="clang" LDFLAGS="-fuse-ld=lld"
+        --enable-compiler-sanitizers CC="clang" LDFLAGS="-fuse-ld=lld"

 If you do enable the sanitizers, it is recommended to enable the configuration option `general::db_save_blocking`; see the example configuration file for more details.

+The sanitizers are not recommended for production usage, but they are recommended for developers, including third parties writing new features and/or modifying the source code.